Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

 The resulting best-fit stellar mass functions are shown in Fig. \ref{fig:smf_observed}.
 The errors are obtained from the 16th and 84th percentiles of the resulting distribution of the stellar mass functions computed using the posteriors of the three parameters.
 This has the effect of propagating through the uncertainties on $\phi^*$, $\rm M^*$ and $\alpha$.

-We see that the "knee" of the SMF remains around $10^{10.3-10.5}$ regardless of redshift.
-This suggests that the switch between high-mass and low-mass quenching mechanisms, typically explained by the knee of the SMF does not appear to vary significantly with redshift.
+The exact values for the best-fit SMFs are reported in Table \ref{tab:smf}.
+These show that the "knee" of the SMF ($M^*$) remains around $10^{10.3-10.5}$ regardless of redshift, hence it does not show signs of evolution from $z=2-5$.
+The "knee" of the stellar mass function is classically used to explain the switch between high and low-mass quenching mechanisms \citep[alongside the switch from a single Schechter to double Schechter function required by environmental quenching][]{Peng2010, Shuntov2025}.
+The idea is that the powerlaw slope set by $\alpha$ describes primarily the lower mass quenching mechanism, whilst the exponential cutoff describes the higher-mass quenching mechanism (typically thought to be AGN feedback).
+Therefore, the knee describes the mass range at which this switchover occurs.
+This suggests that the switch between high and low-mass quenching mechanisms in the quiescent galaxy SMF does not appear to vary significantly with redshift.

 We see an expected decrease in the normalization of the Schechter function which reiterates our findings with the number densities.
 We see fewer massive quiescent galaxies of every mass at higher redshift rather than simply seeing a different distribution.
 However, we do see some tentative evidence for a flattening of the power-law slope $\alpha$ (although this is particularly difficult to constrain).
 This could suggest that the lower mass quenching mechanism is evolving less with redshift compared to the higher mass mechanism.
 Alternatively, the greater high-mass build up with redshift may correspond to growth via major or minor mergers \citep{Puskas2025}, however, recent works have suggested a lack of major mergers among high-z massive quiescent galaxies \citep{Baker2025a,D'Eugenio2024, Pascalau2025, Chittenden2025}.
-The exact values for the best fit SMFs are reported in Table \ref{tab:smf}.